UNITED STATES OF AMERICA PAVILION

 The Theme Pavilion focuses on a field of research that could affect the world as profoundly as the Industrial Revolution – artificial Intelligence (AI) – the attempt to harness machines to mental tasks and create a machine that thinks.
 Clear, lively displays introduce the concept of AI, define the scope of the task of replicating human intelligence, and demonstrate the present state of the art.

-THE ROAD TO ARTIFICIAL INTELLIGENCE A survey of computer development, from vacuum tubes to transistors, from the first integrated circuit (IC) to very large-scale integrated circuits (VLSI), microcomputers, and new hardware designed for Al applications.
+THE ROAD TO ARTIFICIAL INTELLIGENCE A survey of computer development, from vacuum tubes to transistors, from the first integrated circuit (IC) to very large-scale integrated circuits (VLSI), microcomputers, and new hardware designed for AI applications.

 NETWORKING A comparison of natural and synthetic networks, with parallels between the transistor and neuron, the computer and brain, and input-output devices and the nervous system's sensory and motor functions.
 A life-size model of TRW's TDRS communication satellite, the largest ever launched, hangs above the area to symbolize the importance of space communications.